XRPLF/xrpl-dev-portal/content/charts_api.md

 `grunt watch`

-(This requires read permissions to CouchDB.
+(This requires read permissions to the database.
 Write permissions are not necessary.)

 ## Start Ledger Importer ##